VoltanFr/memcheck/ReadMe.md

 - The db is deployed as an Azure SQL Database

 ## Tags
 - Would you consider tag hierarchizing ?
 This would be convenient for such categories as "English vocabulary/Cooking".
 No. Tagging is in fact the sheer opposite of hierarchizing, allowing all combinations.
 Hierarchies quickly become a nightmare: why not Cooking/Vocabulary instead ?

+## Unit tests
+- My initial plan was to use an in-memory database for unit tests (see `UserCardDeletionsNotifierTests.OptionsForNewDB`).
+Unfortunately, I discovered that this is not at all a good substitute to mimic the prod db.
+For example:
+  - It will accept null values for non-nullable fields, where SQL Server throws an exception.
+  - Some foreign key constraints can be violated without failure.
+  - Cascade delete behaves differently.

 # In progress
 Vidéo à propos de Azure functions avec GitHub : https://www.youtube.com/watch?v=LHJIGmJoS0c